mooktakim/simple_json_schema_builder/README.md

 # SimpleJsonSchemaBuilder

-A simple DSL to help you write JSON Schema in ruby.
+A simple, yet powerful DSL to help you create JSON Schemas in Ruby effortlessly.

 ## Installation